aaronbloomfield/pdr/labs/lab11/index.md

 ```

 This method takes a vector and a random number generator, and will randomly shuffle the vector, similar to Java's `Collections.shuffle()`.
 The parameters specify the amount of the vector that we want to shuffle.
 Because we want to shuffle the entire vector, we specify the beginning and end of the list.
+We define our own custom `shuffle` implementation rather than using the STL's to provide the same results regardless of what OS you are using.

 The `sort()` method takes in vector iterators as well, and sorts the list.
 It is similar to Java's `Collections.sort()` method.
 It returns no value.